CMSgov/design-system/packages/design-system/scripts/cmsds-migrate/README.md

 ## Configuration

 - Stored in `design-system/scripts/cmsds-migrate/configs`
-- Configuration files are ES6 modules that contain a single default export with the following keys:
+- Configuration files are JS modules that contain a single default export with the following keys:
   - description : A description of the config, what it will do, presented to user before changes occur
   - patterns : An array of glob patterns to search for, minimatch compatible
   - globbyConfig : A configuration object passed to globby, defaults provided, `optional`
   - expressions : An array of expression objects in the format `{ from: RegExp to: replacement }`
-- Can be specified from the command line.
+- Can be specified from the command line with the `--file` option.

 ## Command Line Options